Last updated December, 2016.

 We constantly get questions on how the different types compare, and which one somebody should practice: concentration, mindfulness, zazen, metta, guided, Vipassana, Samatha, transcendental, insight, MBSR, loving-kindness...the list goes on and on.

 There are a lot of methods.
 There's a lot of advice.
-And, much of it conflicts!
+And, as you pointed out, much of it conflicts!

 It's easy to suffer information overload, which - according to Wikipedia - leads to a reduction in decision quality and a likelihood of no action being taken.